 - Meanwhile, slice mushrooms, red onion, bell pepper, and green onion.
 Julienne/shred carrot.
 Mince garlic.

-- In a wok or large pan over med-high heat, add sesame oil*.
+- In a wok or large pan over med-high heat, add sesame oil (if using).

 - Once oil is hot, carefully add mushrooms, red onion, bell pepper, and carrots.
 Sauté for about 4-5 minutes, or until veggies are crisp-tender.